tituspowell/BookInventoryManagementSystem/README.md

 The purpose of this project was to solidify my grasp of ASP.NET Core and Entity Framework Core after completing a course.
 It's a book inventory management system that incorporates identity and permissions - the UI shown and the actions available to users depend on their associated user role.
 It interacts with a local SQL database and performs CRUD operations for books, book reviews and users.

+## Demonstrating the project

+This is a tricky project to demonstrate, because a lot of the functionality is hidden if you're not a Librarian or Administrator.
+To fully appreciate it you need to log in and out at different access levels to see the authentication in action.
+So to simplify the demonstration I'll include a series of screenshots here with commentary.
+(As opposed to deploying it on Azure and giving everyone administrator access!)

+I'll follow this with a brief technical overview and then my thoughts on how the project could be taken further.
+The full code is here for anyone wanting to take a more detailed look at any aspect of the system.

 ## Access Levels

 There are four access levels, which control what users can do in the system: